This information is current as of February 1, 2021.

 Normally, there is a minimum and maximum amount of CalFresh benefits you can get based on your household size.
 Your county CalFresh office determines exactly how much you'll get based on your income and expenses.
-But for March through November, everyone will get the maximum benefit for their household size.
+But during the pandemic, everyone will get the maximum benefit for their household size.
 You will get your normal benefit deposit on the day you usually get benefits, and then a second benefit deposit the next month.

 For immediate food assistance, find your local food bank.
 You can also call 2-1-1, a resource helpline for referrals for childcare, affordable housing or shelter, cash assistance, healthcare and more.

 Your county has 30 days to approve or deny your case.
 Some people with very low income can get expedited services, and their cases should be processed in 3 days.
 Because of the pandemic, counties are receiving a higher volume of applications than normal.
 It may take longer than usual to hear back.
 If it’s been more than two weeks and you haven’t gotten any mail or phone calls from your county, or you want to contact your county office, you can find their phone number here.

 You can definitely apply for CalFresh if you just lost your job.
 If your income recently stopped, your county will only count any final payments you got in the last 30 days to calculate how much CalFresh you will receive in the first month.
 If you still have any income, your ongoing benefits will be based only on that income, not income that has stopped.
 You should provide proof of any money you got in the last 30 days if you can.